whamcloud/Online-Help/docs/Upgrade_Guide/upgrade_iml-5.0-el7_to_iml-5.1-el7.md

 **Note:** This script is not intended to provide a comprehensive backup of the entire operating system configuration.
 It covers the essential components pertinent to Lustre servers managed by Integrated Manager for Lustre that are difficult to re-create if deleted.

+## Stopping the filesystem

+IML requires that the filesystem(s) associated with each node to be upgraded must be stopped.
+Follow these steps:

+1. Navigate to _Configuration->Filesystems_
+1. For each filesystem listed:

+   1. Click the filesystem's `Actions` button
+   1. Select _Stop_

 ### Install the Integrated Manager for Lustre Upgrade

 The software upgrade process requires super-user privileges to run.
 Login as the `root` user or use `sudo` to elevate privileges as required.